 Foundation Year Doctors

-Our foundation year posts are well received and have garnered excellent feedback for these in the annual GMC survey.
+Our foundation year posts are well received and we have received excellent feedback for these in the annual GMC survey.

 Foundation year doctors will be supported with frequent 1-1 supervision with their clinical supervisor.
-They will also attend foundation teaching provided by the local acute hospital trust and the postgraduate programme on Thursday mornings.
+On Thursday mornings they also attend foundation teaching provided by the local acute hospital trust and the postgraduate programme.

 "I'm an F1 at Pilgrim Hospital working on the Mental Health Unit.
 I recently graduated from the University of Sheffield's medical school.